 - Holiday Lights in the Northern Virginia Area

-- Holiday Shopping Fun in Northern Virginia
+- Bull Run Festival of Lights Holiday Drive-Through Fun in Northern Virginia

 Follow Fun in Fairfax VA on Facebook, Twitter, Pinterest, and Instagram for more fun things to do, places to visit, dining and drink, and special events in the Northern Virginia, Washington DC region.

-This article was originally published in 2015 and has been updated for 2018.
+This article was originally published in 2015, and updated in 2018 and 2019.